dlangheiter-tgm/syt5-gek936-datamangement-dlangheiter-mhofbauer-lmarek/README.md

 ### The WebApp
 This is a React based OnePage Application.

+To run the following commands you need to go into the folder `unicorn-webshop`.

 To install all necessary dependencies run
 ```shell script
 npm install
 ```

-To run this you need to go into the folder `unicorn-webshop`.
 For development run
 ```shell script
 npm start
 ```
 This will open a server on port 3000.
-This will autoreload if you make changes to the srcs.
+This will autoreload if you make changes to the src's.

 If you want to deploy it run
 ```shell script